Sha'are Shalom Synagogue

-Kahal Kadosh Sha'are Shalom (Holy Congregation of the Gates of Peace), also known as the United Congregation of Israelites, is a historic synagogue in the city of Kingston on the island of Jamaica.
+The Sha'are Shalom Synagogue, officially the Kahal Kadosh Sha'are Shalom (Holy Congregation of the Gates of Peace), also known as the United Congregation of Israelites, is a Reform Jewish congregation and synagogue, located in the city of Kingston, on the island of Jamaica.

 History

 With the influx of Jews to Jamaica in the 17th century, multiple synagogues were constructed across the island in such cities as Montego Bay, Spanish Town, Port Royal, and Kingston.
 Originally, two synagogues were built in Spanish Town, the Sephardi K.K.
 Neveh Shalom ("Habitation of Peace") consecrated in 1704, and the Ashkenazi K.K.
 Mikveh Yisrael ("Hope of Israel") erected in 1796.
 These two congregations would later merge as Jews began to migrate from Spanish Town to Kingston, the new capital city.

 As in Spanish Town, two congregations (Sephardi and Ashkenazi) existed in Kingston.
 Initial attempts to form a merger were unsuccessful.
 The United Congregation of Israelites constructed the original Sha'are Shalom synagogue in 1885, but an earthquake destroyed it.
 The building was reconstructed by the Henriques Brothers in 1912.
 This structure still stands.
 In 1921, the Ashkenazi community merged with the Sha'are Shalom Synagogue to form a unified congregation which continues to exist.

 On 23 March 2002, Nation of Islam leader Louis Farrakhan visited Shaare Shalom, his first visit to a synagogue, in an attempt to repair his controversial relationship with the Jewish community.
 Farrakhan was accepted to speak at Sha'are Shalom in the native country of his father, after being rejected to appear at American synagogues, many of whom feared sending the wrong signal to the Jewish community.